 - Vintage – classy yet basic using neutral colors with greys and high-contrast darks

-- Music – fixed with a large centered logo along with a textured repeating background to create a youthful feeling in the design
+- Modern – fixed with a large centered logo and light neutrals to create a fresh feeling in the design

 The header includes optional icons to share store policies like shipping, returns, and security.
 There’s also a prominent search bar right at the top which is always the calling card of a great ecommerce theme.